rarora7777/SADGS/README.md

 The script trains, renders, and evaluates the configured scenes.
 Outputs are written under `output/<scene>`.

 To run a smaller subset, edit the scene arrays near the bottom of `run_train.sh`.

+## Acknowledgements

+This project is built upon [3DGS](https://github.com/graphdeco-inria/gaussian-splatting) and [FastGS](https://github.com/fastgs/FastGS).
+We extend our gratitude to all the authors for their outstanding contributions and excellent repositories.

+**License**: Please adhere to the licenses of 3DGS.

 ## Citation